Chatterino/chatterino2/src/providers/twitch/api/README.md

 Used in:

-- `controllers/commands/CommandController.cpp` to send twitch native shoutout using "/shoutout <username>"
+- `controllers/commands/CommandController.cpp` to send Twitch native shoutout using "/shoutout <username>"

 ## PubSub